The best free photo editor

 Basic photo editing with layers, filters and plug-ins

 Sometimes it pays not to be overloaded with bells and whistles.
-Paint.NET's simplicity is one of its key features; it leaves it a fast, easy to operate editor that's perfect for those little tasks that don't need a full-blown advanced tool.
+Paint.NET's simplicity is one of its key features; it leaves it a fast, easy to operate free photo editor that's perfect for those little tasks that don't need the sheer power of GIMP.

 Don't be fooled by the name, though.
 This isn't just a clone of Microsoft's ultra-basic Paint – though it was originally intended to replace it.
 It's a proper photo editor, just one that lands on the basic side of the curve.